(Original article published 8/21/2017; updated 1/27/23.)

 Students with visual impairments and blindness should be expected to master the same tech goals at the same time as their peers.
 TVIs will need to teach commands that are unique to screen readers and/or magnification software in order for their students to be successful with technology in mainstream classrooms.
 Educators will also need to teach students with visual impairments how to trouble shoot and how to keep current on these commands.
 Technology will continue to evolve and improve and tech goals will change to accommodate the evolving technology.

-Editor’s Note: Victor is the student in the 5th grade picture using his braille display with his iPad and magnified iPad screen.
+Editor’s Note: Victor is the student in the 5th grade picture above using his braille display with his iPad and magnified iPad screen.
 (Picture taken in 2013.)
 He is also one of the students in the engineering class picture using a Mac computer with VoiceOver.
 (Engineering class picture taken in 2017.)
-Read Victor’s thoughts about his devices in the comment section below.
+Read Victor’s thoughts about his tech devices here.

 By Diane Brauner